khulnasoft-lab/bitclone/CONTRIBUTING.md

 ### Contributing code

-If you have improvements to Copybara, send us your pull requests!
+If you have improvements to Bitclone, send us your pull requests!